hvianna/audioMotion.js/README.md

 ### Smoothing

 Average constant used to smooth values between analysis frames.
-Lower values make the analyzer respond faster to changes, and may look better with faster tempo songs.
+Lower values make the analyzer react faster to changes, and may look better with faster tempo songs.
 Increase it if the animation looks too "jumpy".
 Default is 0.5.

 ### Gradient

 Several options of color gradients for the analyzer bars.
 Default is "Classic".

-### LOG button (Logarithmic scale)
+### LOG switch (Logarithmic scale)

 The logarithmic scale allocates more canvas space for lower frequencies, resulting in improved visualization of beats, bass and vocals.
 Default on.

 Turn this option off to make audioMotion.js use a linear distribution of frequencies in the horizontal axis.
 Combine it with a narrower frequency range and lower FFT size for a more classic-looking analyzer, with wider bars (see screenshot 2 below).

-### SCALE button (Toggle scale)
+### SCALE switch (Toggle scale)

 This option toggles the display of the frequency scale.
 Default on.

-Clicking on the canvas will also toggle the scale.
+Clicking on the canvas will also toggle the scale on and off.
 Useful when you're on fullscreen mode.

-### SENS button (Sensitivity)
+### SENS switch (Sensitivity)

 Turn this option on to increase the analyzer sensitivity and improve the visualization of songs too quiet.
 Default off.

-### PEAK button (Show peaks)
+### PEAK switch (Show peaks)

 Turn this option on to hold volume peaks on screen for a short time.
 Default on.